Video Poker

 Software Providers

-Video poker is not as popular as slots, but all large casino software developers have created their own versions of the game.
-Some gaming studios focus on providing players with variety, others are dedicated to bringing them only high-quality games with beautiful graphics and plenty of bonuses.
-While several decades ago, there was just a single video poker variation, today they are hundreds.
-Each of them has a distinct pay table, although some software developers allow casinos and gambling operators to adjust the payouts individually.
+Video poker is not as popular as slots, yet virtually every major casino software developer has produced its own versions of the game.
+Some studios focus on offering variety, while others aim to deliver fewer but higher-quality titles with impressive graphics and generous bonuses.
+Several decades ago there was only one type of video poker, but today there are hundreds.
+Each version has its own pay table, although some software developers allow casinos and gambling operators to adjust the payouts individually.

 IGT